-The laboratory utilises AstraZeneca’s core Antibody Discovery and Protein Engineering technologies and capabilities to discover new medicines for the potential treatment of cancer.
+The laboratory utilises AstraZeneca’s core Antibody Discovery and Protein Engineering technologies and capabilities to discover candidate drugs for future evaluation in the treatment of cancer.
 This innovative Alliance has access to the CRUK oncology Principal Investigator (PI) network, which represents over 4000 researchers throughout the UK.
 Maria leads the Alliance team to work with selected PIs on a current portfolio of 8 projects.
 In 2018, the Alliance Lab was independently reviewed and described as having ‘world class’ antibody discovery capabilities.

 Maria is also an industry recognised expert and leader in the field of ribosome display and protein engineering.
 She joined Cambridge Antibody Technology in 2000 and established herself as an externally recognised scientific expert in ribosome display.

-As a project leader, her biggest success to date has been leading the R&D phase of MEDI1814 – an antibody therapeutic for the treatment of Alzheimer’s Disease which is now in Phase 1 clinical trials.
+As a project leader, her biggest success to date has been leading the R&D phase of MEDI1814 – an antibody therapeutic being explored for the potential treatment of Alzheimer’s Disease which is now in Phase 1 clinical trials.

 MEDI1814 FOR ALZHEIMER’S DISEASE

 Candidate Drug nomination in 2012